-The offshore field has gas and oil located within the Albian and Aptian stages, and Neocomean superstage of the early Cretaceous sediments in water depths of 10m.
+Vladimir Filanovsky Field has gas and oil located within the Albian and Aptian stages, and the Neocomean superstage of the early Cretaceous sediments in water depths of 10m.

-The reserves of the field include 153.1 million tonnes of oil and 32.2 billion cubic metres of gas.
+The field's reserves are estimated to include 153.1 million tonnes of oil and 32.2 billion cubic metres of gas.